aaron-grau/curic/html-css/readings/display.md

 ![From CSS Tricks Flexbox Guide](https://css-tricks.com/wp-content/uploads/2014/05/align-items.svg)

+Lastly, please read about the [flex property](https://css-tricks.com/almanac/properties/f/flex/) which is shorthand for how a Flex Item grows/shrinks compared with remaining items inside its container.

-You already know enough to make great CSS layouts.
+This is all we need and more to make great CSS layouts.
 For the remaining properties, refer to the [CSS Tricks Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-For additional practice check out [Flexbox Froggy](http://flexboxfroggy.com/).
+For additional retention practice check out [Flexbox Froggy](http://flexboxfroggy.com/).